Warren Chase: In Wisconsin

 In the fall of 1843 the Franklin Lyceum of Southport began discussing the ideas of the French philosopher Charles Fourier and his American popularizer Albert Brisbane.
 Convinced of the applicability of Fourier's "Associationist" prescription, Chase committed himself to the emerging movement without reservation, organizing a series of preliminary meetings to draft a constitution for a local "phalanx."

 On March 23, 1844, a formal meeting of phalanx supporters was held at the Southport village schoolhouse, officers were elected, and a group of three, including Warren Chase, were tapped as trustees of the phalanx.
 A bond sale of $10,000 was approved and stock in the new enterprise began to be sold.
 On May 8, 1844, they decided to purchase 1.25 sections (800 acres) of government land, located in a valley between two gentle hills.
-By that fall a total of 1.5 sections (960 acres) were purchasedwhich would become Ceresco, Wisconsin (later merged into Ripon.
+By that fall a total of 1.5 sections (960 acres) were purchasedwhich would become Ceresco, Wisconsin (later merged into Ripon).

 Chase helped found Ripon College.
-Chase was a supporter of the temperance, abolitionist, and spiritualist movements and wrote books and articles.
+He was a supporter of the temperance, abolitionist, and spiritualist movements and wrote books and articles.

-Chase served in the two Wisconsin Constitutional Conventions of 1846 and 1847 and was elected to the first Wisconsin Senate from 4th Senate district as a Democrat.
+He served in the two Wisconsin Constitutional Conventions of 1846 and 1847 and was elected to the first Wisconsin Senate from 4th Senate district as a Democrat.
 In 1849, he was the candidate of the newly organized Free Soil Party for Governor of Wisconsin, coming in third behind Democratic incumbent Nelson Dewey and Whig Alexander L. Collins.

 After Wisconsin

-After the dissolution of the Wisconsin Phalanx, he moved to Michigan in 1853, then to Missouri, where he was elected as a Presidential elector in the 1872 United States presidential election.
-In 1876 he moved to California and settled in Santa Barbara, where he worked as editor of the Independent newspaper.
-While in California he was elected to the California State Senate on the Workingmen's Party ticket; it is unclear whether he agreed with the racist ideas of Workingmen's Party leader Denis Kearney, or merely with the party's anti-capitalist doctrines.
-He served on the California Senate from 1879 to 1882, and lost his re-election bid as a Greenbacker.
-He later ran for Congress in California as a Greenbacker.
+After the dissolution of the Wisconsin Phalanx, he moved to Michigan in 1853, then to Missouri, where he was elected as a Presidential elector for Horace Greeley in the 1872 United States presidential election.

+In 1876 he moved to California and settled in Santa Barbara, where he worked as editor of the Independent.
+While in California he was elected to the California State Senate on the Workingmen's Party ticket, serving from 1880 to 1883.
+In 1880, he was a candidate for Senate President Pro Tempore, losing to Republican George F. Baker by a margin of 15 to 22.
+In 1882, he ran for Congress as a Greenbacker.

+Chase was a supporter of free silver, anti-monopolism, and Chinese exclusion, although on the latter point he condemned racial violence like the San Francisco riot of 1877.
+When the California State Legislature convened in 1881 to elect a U.S. Senator, Chase nominated economist and newspaper publisher Henry George.
+In his nomination speech, Chase eulogized George as follows:

+George only received two votes out of 40 cast in the State Senate; one from Chase, and the other from fellow Workingmen's Senator Joseph C. Gorman.